 At 48 hours, individuals not only experience a hit to their immune systems, but they’ll also fall into “microsleeps,” which last for roughly 30 seconds and they happen involuntarily.

 The more you go without sleep, the more you increase your chances of experiencing altered perception and hallucinations.
-These two extremes are also exacerbated if your diet is poor as well.
+These two extremes are also exacerbated if paired with a poor diet.

 So what are you to do?
 For the days in which you experience literally no sleep, drinking plenty of water and eating protein-rich (nuts and things of the sort) will help combat your lack of zzzs.